 The search for business colleges can be overwhelming!
 One important element to consider when making this selection is the values that the college is founded upon.
 These principles permeate through all departments and degrees.
 Grand Canyon University’s Colangelo College of Business’ foundation is the business pillars of servant leadership, ethics and entrepreneurism.
 The college’s design and the faculty and staff’s commitment to these pillars is what makes the Colangelo College of Business so unique!

 As a third-year business administration student, these foundational business pillars have definitely shaped and challenged my own personal views and learning throughout the program.

 GCU is committed to teaching and implementing servant leadership by offering several topic- related classes as well as leadership degrees such as the Master of Science in Leadership.
 The goal of servant leadership is that through focusing on the needs of others, a leader can cultivate an interdependent, optimized organizational culture.

 I was first introduced to this concept in my first business class as a freshman at GCU.
-It was a large marketing class, and within the first week we had all been divided into groups based off results from a simple personality quiz.
+It was a large marketing class, and within the first week, we had all been divided into groups based on results from a simple personality quiz.
 These were the groups that we worked with all semester for our Collaborative Learning Community assignment.
 I had a group of five people and soon learned the necessity of clear communication, encouragement, teamwork and deadlines.

 However, beyond just learning how to participate and administrate in a group setting, I learned what it looked like to put others first.
 This type of leadership has served me since in all of the group projects I have been a part of at GCU, as well as group settings in general!
 I have found that putting people first, caring about their lives and talents, not only fosters a positive environment but also results in higher caliber work.